clarvalon/XAGE-Docs/Markdown/Character/Walk.md

-Starts the character moving from its current location to (X,Y), whilst playing his walking animation.

 ![Walk](Walk1.png)

 If _blocking_ is eNoBlock (the default) then control returns to the script immediately, and the character will move in the background.